Osterie/IDATA2301_IDATA2306_GROUP_7/frontend-Idata2301/sprintReports/SprintReportIdata2301_10.md

 | Add purchasing date to purchase           | Adrian   | Not completed  | [2]          | Low priority                                 |

 ---

+- README
+- Design guidelines
+- Semantic elements used (div and span are last resort).
+- Responsive website, looking good on both desktop and mobile device.
+- Accessibility and usability considered.
+Lighthouse tests passing (for usability, not necessarily for SEO, Performance and PWA).
+- The style is fitting the given theme of the business
+-

 ## Comments
 - Product detail page (Product image, Product description, Product price for the different providers)